 That's pretty much a rock-bottom position.
 It's important work, but drudgery.
 You pick up the phone and make endless calls to people and businesses, trying to sell season ticket packages and suites.

 Dinwiddie had the misfortune of doing it when the Pacers were reeling from off-court incidents that damaged their reputation in the city.
 People hung up on him a lot.
 He could go days without a significant sale.
 But he was incredibly organized and persistent and made it work.
 He also tended bar a couple of nights a week to help pay the rent, meaning he reported to work some mornings with just a few hours sleep.

 Like I said.
 If you dare.

 He eventually got a meeting with Donnie Walsh, got a chance to prove himself, and did.
-Now he’s an invaluable executive, on a path toward becoming a general manager.
-He’s a popular guy around the Pacer offices, because he earned his way up the ladder and hasn’t let it go to his head.
+Now he's an executive, on a path toward becoming a general manager.
+He's been popular guy around the Pacer offices because he earned his way up the ladder and hasn't let it go to his head.

 And now, in 2020, he's headed for a better job in Philadelphia with the 76ers.

 First aired 2014Tagged with: Indiana Pacers executive, Pete Dinwiddie